grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/01_Summary.md

 - Step 7: [Configure the Octopus Deploy Runbook to deploy the infrastructure](10_Octopus_Runbooks.md)
 - Step 8: [Configure the Octopus Deploy deployment](15_Octopus_Deployment.md)
 - Step 9: [Execute a release and deployment](11_Execution.md)
-- Step 10: [Make a change to the source code and see that deployed through the process]
+- Step 10: [Add more complexity to your deployment]

 ### We'll introduce you to: